-Mike Essary is one of Cordstrap’s cargo securing experts in the US.
+Jeff Totka is one of Cordstrap’s cargo securing experts in the US.
 He specializes in the safe transportation of construction materials on various modes of transport.
-One of the questions he is asked most frequently is, “why should we choose polyester over steel strapping?”
+One of the questions he is asked most frequently is, “what are the risks of using steel banding and why should we switch to polyester strapping?”

-Here we answer the question, with Mike’s help.
-Taking a practical example of the securing, transportation and unloading of construction materials by one of his customers.
+Jeff further sets out the risks and impacts of using steel banding, taking a practical example of the securing, transportation and unloading of construction materials by one of his customers.

 “When I visit a plant that works with steel strapping, safety regulations require me to wear hand and eye protection as a bare minimum.”